-F. Grant to the United States, the Plaintiff and others similarly situated, such other relief as the Court may deem just and proper, including but not limited to, Plaintiff's costs and attorney's fees herein.
+E. To the extent that any such revenues, gains, royalties or other advantages are no similarly situated, such other relief as the Court may deem just and proper, including but not limited to, all Plaintiffs' costs and attorney's fees herein.